 DEXTERITY is reaction speed, coordination, and agility.
 It is useful for accurate shooting and for quick reflexes when initiative is in question.
-Dexterity is the prime requisite for thieves.
+Dexterity is the prime requisite for thieves (if these are used).

 CONSTITUTION is vim, fitness, and toughness.
 It determines what damage can be endured and whether or not a character can withstand being raised from the dead, polymorphed, or petrified.